SVB Collapse: The Two Words That Can Cause Chaos and Bankruptcies - NewsBreak

 "Uninsured depositors will receive a receivership certificate for the remaining amount of their uninsured funds," the agency said.
 "As the FDIC sells the assets of Silicon Valley Bank, future dividend payments may be made to uninsured depositors."

-Since the FDIC insures deposits only up to $250,000, all who had accounts with balances exceeded that amount are anxiously awaiting the outcome of the FDIC’s advance-dividend decision.
+Since the FDIC only insures deposits up to $250,000, anyone who had an account whose balance exceeded the amount are all anxiously awaiting the outcome of the FDIC’s advance dividend decision.

 It's all about the "advanced dividend."
 These are the two words everyone is watching and trying to understand.